Metropolia-Garage-Club/project-template/README.md

 *  All media material related to the project, sorted

 ##### Presentation
-*  Your powerpoint presentations, if you have any
+*  Your power point presentations or posters if you have any

 ##### References
-*  Scientific papers, datasheets, web links - Please name them in a clear manner
+*  Scientific papers, datasheets, web links, research material - Please name them in a clear manner

 ##### Software
-*  Your actual code, models, libraries etc.
+*  Your actual code, ML models, libraries etc.

 #### Example project structure